Ficool

 "...We'll see."

-Lin Sheng didn't press further.
+Lin Sheng did not press further.

-Old Liang opened his eyes fully.
+Behind him, Old Liang slowly opened his eyes fully for the first time.

 "...Interesting..."